Who is an NRI?

 - Online ECS mandates

-- NRIs might have to fulfil some simple eligibility criteria to apply for ULIPs.
+- NRIs have to fulfil some eligibility criteria and submit some documents to qualify to buy a ULIP.

 Conclusion